100 Years (film)

 100 Years is an upcoming experimental science fiction short film written by and starring John Malkovich and directed by Robert Rodriguez.
 The film was produced by the French company Rémy Martin to promote Louis XIII, their cognac that takes 100 years to create, and locked in a safe for a century.
 Advertised in 2015 with the tagline "The Movie You Will Never See", it is scheduled to be released on November 18, 2115.
-The film stars an international ensemble cast, with American actor John Malkovich, Chinese actress Shuya Chang, Filipino actor Gedeon Manlulu and Chilean actor Marko Zaror.
+The film stars an international ensemble cast, with American actor John Malkovich, Chinese actress Shuya Chang, and Chilean actor Marko Zaror.

-100 Years is apparently a short film.
-Rodriguez stated in a 2019 interview:
+According to Rodriguez, 100 years is short-form.
+He stated in a 2019 interview: